teodutu/operating-systems/content/chapters/compute/lecture/slides.md

     * Every time slice, dequeue one thread, run it, then reenqueue it
     * Threads run in the order in which they're spawned
 * **Completely Fair Scheduler (CFS)**:
-    * Push each new thread to a red-black tree sorted by total running time
+    * Add new threads to a red-black tree sorted by total running time
-    * Every time slice, remove the thread that has run the least, run it, then add it back to the RB tree
+    * Every time slice, remove, run and add the thread that has run the least back to the tree
     * Each thread runs approximately the same amount of time

 ---